Feminism in South Korea: Working mothers and low birth rates

 Korea's low birth rate has been declared a national emergency.
-To maintain South Korea's population of 51 million people, the birth rate (i.e. the average number of babies a woman is expected to have in their lifetime) should be 2.1.
+To maintain South Korea's population of 51 million people, the total fertility rate (i.e. the average number of babies a woman is expected to have in their lifetime) should be 2.1.
 In the third quarter of 2023, this number was just 0.7.
 The number of babies born in South Korea decreased by 11.5% between 2022 and 2023, with marriages falling by 8.2%.
 Some analysts have suggested that the lack of work-life balance, as well as the rising cost of children's education, has caused many couples to delay having kids.
 2 out of 3 married women who stated they did not want to have kids did so "due to fear of their careers being disrupted (by childbirth)".

 The Korea Development Institute (KDI) released a report in 2023 suggesting that the declining birth rate was connected to an increase in women's participation in the economy.
 It stated that the economic engagement of women aged 30–34 increased by 13% between 2017 and 2022.
 In the same period, the number of women aged 30–34 with children fell by 31%, with the ratio of women with more than one child decreasing from 22.9% to 13.6%.